Egypt tips for first timers: Things to know before going to Egypt

 7. What to wear in Egypt

-Tips for traveling to Egypt: you should carry lighter items and stay away from jeans because it is very hot here.
-There will be a few locations where you must cover your knees and shoulders (like the Muhammad Ali Mosque in Cairo).
+Travel tips to Egypt: you ought to carry light and avoid jeans since this place is very hot.
+You will have some places where you will have to cover your knees and shoulders (such as the Muhammad Ali Mosque in Cairo).

-You'll be walking a lot, so make sure your shoes are comfy.
-You can bring a few pairs of sandals and a pair of shoes.
+You will be walking a lot, you had better be sure that your shoes are comfortable.
+You may carry some pairs of sandals and two pairs of shoes.

 8. Camera fees and photography